-Many taught courses provide for candidates to be examined viva voce (ie orally), either as a standing requirement or one that may be applied at the examiners' discretion.
+Many taught courses provide for candidates to be examined viva voce (i.e. orally), either as a standing requirement or one that may be applied at the examiners' discretion.
 Where vivas are a mandatory part of the assessment, non-attendance without permission will result in you being failed in the examination as a whole.
 The dates when you may be called for a viva are normally announced by the examiners at the same time as the final examination timetable.
-All candidates who may be called for a viva must ensure that they are available in Oxford on those dates.
+All candidates who may be called for a viva must ensure that they are available for either an in-person or online viva on those dates.
 In the case of research students, the viva is usually mandatory: the date will be arranged with you by the examiners and will be published within the University.